D7EAD/HashPlusPlus/documentation/README.md

 <h1>Documentation</h1>
-<b>Hash++</b> is a modern C++17 header-only library that provides developers simple means of retrieving cryptographic hashes and hased message authentication codes (HMACs) from the algorithm(s) of their choice.
+<b>Hash++</b> is a modern C++17 header-only library that provides developers simple means of retrieving cryptographic hashes and hashed message authentication codes (HMACs) from the algorithm(s) of their choice.
 The library was developed with the goal of appealing to one particular type of developer--one who does not want to use larger, heavier, or more confusing libraries with unnecessary features to simply hash data.
 <br><br>
 In the directories listed below, you can find explanations of concepts found within the implementations of the library and example usage of features found within <b~>Hash++</b>.